hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Processing arrays sequentially with `for`

-Inside a `task` block, the `for` statement is used to apply a computation to each element of an array in a sequential order.
+Inside a `compute` block, the `for` loop is used to apply a computation to each element of an array in a sequential order.

 ```rust
 for variable_name in [range_expression] {